hocgin/ErrorKit/Sources/ErrorKit/ErrorKit.docc/Guides/Throwable-Protocol.md

 }
 ```

-The `Throwable` protocol handles all the mapping between your custom messages and Swift's error system, so you get exactly the behavior you'd expect.
+The `Throwable` protocol handles all the mapping between your custom messages and Swift's error system through a default implementation of `LocalizedError.errorDescription` that returns your `userFriendlyMessage`.

 ### Quick Start with Raw Values